-If you can overpay on your mortgage – i.e. you can pay more per month than normal – you can clear your debt quicker and ultimately save thousands of pounds in interest payments.
+If you can overpay on your mortgage – i.e., pay more per month than normal – you can clear your debt quicker and ultimately save thousands of pounds in interest payments.

-You can overpay on a mortgage in a variety of ways, but usually it will either be in the form of a one-off lump sum (from an inheritance, perhaps), smaller regular overpayments, or ad hoc overpayments as and when you have some spare cash.
+You can overpay on a mortgage in a variety of ways, but usually it will either be in the form of a one-off lump sum – such as from an inheritance or bonus – or via smaller regular overpayments.
+You can also overpay your mortgage by making ad hoc overpayments as and when you have some spare cash.

 The simple question you need to answer is: if you have some spare money, is mortgage overpayment the most sensible thing you can do with it?